 In the next morning when I reached Gobindghat it was quite late as it took time to get the shared jeep filled up.
 But Providence was with me, so there was a pony owner, who could not get any customer, and was waiting with his two ponies.
 I waited for sometime so that he could get another customer, but none came.
 At last after a little bargain I agreed to pay for two ponies.
 When we reached Ghangharia it was 4pm.
 I settled in a hotel and asked the manager to arrange a porter cum guide for me to go to Valley of flowers.
 Next day I started early in the morning after breakfast for Valley of Flowers.
 The first phase was difficult to climb.
 But after reaching the valley it was a steady slope.
 I took many pictures but later got tired and enjoyed the beauty of nature only which was surreal.
 When I came back in the afternoon my legs were shaking but tear rolled down from my eyes with joy.

 Next morning I went to Hemkund Sahib by pony.
+It is a famous Sikh pilgrimage.
 This road was tougher and steeper than Valley of flowers.
 There was a Gurudwara at Hemkund.
 The water of the lake was partly frozen though pilgrims were bathing in it.
 I visited the sacred lake and the Gurdwara, sat there for sometimes, then had food from langar and waited for the other two Sikh pilgrims who came with me on ponies.
 There was a temple of Lakshman behind the Gurdwara.
 Laksman Ganga flowed by its side.
 I visited that temple.
 When I came down to Ghangharia it was 1 pm.
 In front of my hotel I found the same pony owner who brought me to Ghangharia.
 He asked me if I wanted to go back.
 I asked him to wait for me a while.
 I packed my things and came out.
 I wanted to leave the place because mobile net work was not available there, and I was afraid that if any disaster happened again I should be trapped there, and my son would get terribly worried for me.

 I came down to Gobindghat at 4pm.
 I stayed there that night.
 Next early morning I went to Badrinath by a jeep arranged by my hotel owner.
 I reached there early in the morning.
 Due to the spread of the news of natural calamity all tour packages of that area had been cancelled.
 So the temple was almost empty.
 I did “darshan” and watched “aarti” of the holy deity.
 I got the ambrosial “kheer prasad”.
 I offered “pind” to my late parents.
 After taking breakfast I decided to come back to Joshimath because it had been drizzling since last evening and I was expecting another landslide.
 So I came back to Joshi math.
 I was in the ninth cloud for the mission was successful and decided to spend the rest of the days in different places on the way back.
 I spent one day each in Auli, Karprayag, Rudraprayag and Rishikesh.